The Downsides of Getting a Merchant Cash Advance (MCA)

 Like any small business, when money gets low, you look for any solution to get back on track.
 And the worst part is lenders know this and may try to take advantage of struggling entrepreneurs.

 Merchant cash advances are only a short term solution and usually end up costing you more money in the long run.
+There are better types of funding to use like AR financing instead of MCA’s.
 But in some instances, it may be a last resort option.

 One of the biggest downsides of a merchant cash advance is that they usually have some pretty expensive fees.